California parole panel votes in favor of release from prison for Sirhan Sirhan

 Sirhan’s defense team claimed that he was mentally ill at the time of the shooting.
 Psychiatric experts on both sides of the case agreed, and Los Angeles County prosecutors reached a deal with the defense to allow Sirhan to plead guilty to first-degree murder and accept a life sentence, rather than face a capital murder charge and a possible death sentence.
 But a Los Angeles judge rejected the deal and demanded a trial.

 At the trial, prosecutors said Sirhan had developed hatred for Kennedy because of the senator’s support of American military aid to Israel.
-Sirhan, a Palestinian Christian, experienced the Israeli takeover, and emigrated with his family to the United States.
-In his bedroom, police found a notebook in which Sirhan had repeatedly scribbled, “RFK Must Die."
+Sirhan, a Palestinian Christian, experienced the Israeli takeover and emigrated with his family to the United States.
+In his bedroom, police found a notebook in which Sirhan had repeatedly scribbled, “RFK Must Die.”

-At Friday’s parole hearing, Barton asked Sirhan if he still followed the conflicts in the Middle East and his feelings today.
-Sirhan said he did not follow it but thinks about the refugees and the suffering, and he broke down crying, the AP reported.
+At Friday’s parole hearing, Barton asked Sirhan if he still followed the conflicts in the Middle East, and about his feelings today.
+Sirhan said he does not follow them but thinks about the refugees and the suffering, and he broke down crying, the AP reported.

-Barton said the conflict has not gone away, and he noted it “obviously is still able to touch a nerve.”
+Barton said the conflict has not gone away, and he noted that it “obviously is still able to touch a nerve.”

-At his trial, Sirhan’s lawyers, one of whom was under indictment by the same prosecutors he was facing, continued to make a case that Sirhan was mentally ill, and did not challenge the physical evidence in the case.
+At his trial, Sirhan’s lawyers, one of whom was under indictment by the same prosecutors he was facing, continued to make a case that Sirhan was mentally ill and did not challenge the physical evidence in the case.

 Famed coroner Thomas Noguchi found that Kennedy had been shot three times at point-blank range from the back, with a fourth shot passing through his jacket without striking him, though witnesses said Sirhan was in front of Kennedy.
-Noguchi determined the shots were fired from a distance of three inches.
+Noguchi determined that the shots were fired from a distance of three inches.

 Sirhan’s lawyers moved Noguchi off the stand quickly without raising the issue of the gunshots.
-The defense also did not raise the issue of apparent multiple bullet holes found in the ceiling and door frames of the pantry, in addition to those which struck Kennedy and five other victims, possibly indicating more than the eight bullets that Sirhan’s gun held were fired.
+The defense also did not raise the issue of apparent multiple bullet holes found in the ceiling and door frames of the pantry, in addition to those that struck Kennedy and five other victims, possibly indicating that more than the eight bullets that Sirhan’s gun held were fired.

 A jury convicted Sirhan in April 1969 and sentenced him to death.
 When California eliminated the death penalty, Sirhan was resentenced to life.
 California has since reinstated the death penalty, but has a labyrinthine appeals process and rarely executes anyone.

-Note: Correction: An earlier version of this story said the California parole board has 90 days to review the panel’s decision.
-It has 120 days.
-A state corrections spokesman initially provided incorrect information.
-This article has been corrected.